Far-Horizons/pyhorizon/README.md

 For now my plan is to create this tool to be as modular as I can make it, using an object-oriented approach.
 This way the tool will be easier to modify, and it's parts will be easier to re-use in future tools.

 ## Dependencies
-The tool is built to use other tools through Python subprocesses, mainly due to me not having the knowledge to build tools similar to those used and because I want to avoid any potential issues from re-using the code written by other people.
+Pyhorizon is built to use other tools through Python subprocesses, mainly due to me not having the knowledge to build tools similar to those used and because I want to avoid any potential issues from re-using the code written by other people.

 Therefore it is required you have the following tools installed and preferably up to date:
 - Subfinder (https://github.com/projectdiscovery/subfinder)